gvwilson/thirdbit/src/fiction/santas/index.md

 ## We Meet Our Protagonist

 Once upon a time,
-in a world halfway between yours and mine, lived a young santa named Finner.
+a young santa named Finner lived in a world halfway between yours and mine.
-He came from a long line of santas: his mother had boxed and wrapped her first wind-up singing wombat when she was not much bigger than a wombat herself, while his father started helping with deliveries as soon as he was reliably out of diapers.[^reliably]
+He came from a long line of santas and elves: his mother had built her first wind-up wombat when she was not much bigger than a wombat herself, while his father started helping with deliveries as soon as he was reliably out of diapers.[^reliably]